farah-nissa/farah-nissa/README.md

 ## Hi there 👋

-- 🌱 I’m an aspiring data scientist.
+🌱 I’m an aspiring data scientist currently learning how to build ML models.
-- Please check out my data projects in my account!
+Please check out my data projects in my account!
-- Feel free to discuss and connect.
+Feel free to discuss and connect.